Quasi-periodic eruptions from mildly eccentric unstable mass transfer in galactic nuclei: Discussion

 If the alignment timescale for the gas disk near $\sim \rp$ is short, the resulting disk and QPE dynamics is more complex.
 We leave a detailed investigation of this regime to future work, but highlight here a few key points.
 The bulk of the disk mass will likely reside near the equatorial plane of the BH, including the gas that viscously spreads to larger radii.
+The star in a misaligned orbit will undergo two shocks per orbit as it interacts with the ambient disk (neither of which are at pericenter) and the outer layers of the star are perturbed by ram pressure twice per orbit.
+Continuous mass loss from the star along the orbit means that the stream(s) from the L1 point (and perhaps the L2 point) will interact with the disk twice per orbit.
+This can potentially produce two flares by circularization shocks.
+For an eccentric orbit, the mass loss rate due to RLO is the highest near the pericenter, so the flare due to the debris-disk interaction right after the pericenter passage will be brighter than the one preceding the pericenter passage.

-The star will undergo two shocks per orbit as it interacts with the ambient disk, neither of which are at pericenter.
-Nonetheless, in our model we expect that for an eccentric stellar orbit there will still be at most one bright flare per orbit due to circularization shocks, not two.
-The reason is that the stellar mass loss is still dominated by tidal stripping near pericenter of the outer layers of the star that have been shocked in the star-disk interaction that precedes the star's pericenter passage.
-The most important difference between this case and that considered in \S \ref{sec:sd}-\S \ref{sec:disk} is that the stellar debris lost at pericenter impinges on the disk on an inclined orbit.
-This significantly reduces the time of the interaction between the stellar debris and the disk. {If the debris-disk mixing time is longer than the time for the debris to transit the disk it is possible that circularization of the stellar debris will take many orbits, which will not produce bright flares as described in \S \ref{sec:circularization}.
-However, the low-density outer region of the debris stream (which contains a fraction of the stripped mass) can still be disrupted by fluid instabilities and get quickly incorporated into the disk, which may produce weaker QPEs with lower amplitudes than shown in Fig. \ref{fig:SED}.}
+An important difference from the star-disk aligned case is that the stellar debris impinges on the disk on an inclined orbit.
+This significantly reduces the interaction time between the stellar debris and the disk.
+Based on eq. (\ref{eq:disk_mass_near_rp}), we see that, for our fiducial parameters, the stellar debris can be strongly decelerated by sweeping up a comparable amount of disk mass in a single interaction, which can produce a bright QPE flare.
+Currently, there are large uncertainties in the hydrodynamic debris-disk interactions, and it is possible that for some parameter space (especially accretion rates much higher than $10^{-3}\,\mspy$) the circularization of the stellar debris might take many orbits, which will not produce bright flares as described in \S \ref{sec:circularization}.